Staying goal-orientated in college

 For most people, being a college student is a challenge.
 However, for college athletes, it is even more of a challenge.
 While non-athlete students certainly have their stressors, student-athletes have added layers that only they really understand.

 Uncertainties for College Athletes

 Bill, a former college athlete, now graduated and employed in the insurance industry, has much to say about his college years, as a football player and business major.
 He spoke first about the stress of the uncertainties faced by college athletes.

 First, of course, is the uncertainty about academic performance.
 Most athletes realize that they have been “courted” because of their athletic ability, not because of their academic record.
-They worry about having enough time and the skill background to meet the expectations of their professors and what will happen if they do not.
+They worry about having enough time and the skilled background to meet the expectations of their professors and what will happen if they do not.

 Second is the uncertainty about the athletic part of their lives.
 What if they are injured and unable to continue on their teams, or they fail to meet the expectations of their coaches and are cut?

 The stress of these uncertainties is compounded by a practical dilemma – how to divide their time between daily practices (which are year-round), attending classes, and then completing their coursework assignments.
 Most are realistic enough that they should not plan for a career in professional sports.
 They must, therefore, keep their eyes on the most important goal – that degree.